LLM Prompt Duel Optimizer: Efficient Label-Free Prompt Optimization: Conclusion

 \section{Conclusion}

-In this paper, we introduce PDO, a prompt optimization method that reduces dependence on costly supervision by formulating label-free optimization as a dueling bandit problem guided by LLM preference feedback.
-By combining Double Thompson Sampling (D-TS) with top-performer–guided mutation, PDO adaptively searches for informative prompt comparisons to identify high-performing prompts.
-Experiments on multiple-choice BBH tasks and the open-ended MS-MARCO dataset show that PDO consistently achieves competitive performance against baseline methods across tasks.
-We further demonstrate that LLM judges provide reliable preference feedback overall, while also analyzing the impact of judge noise and the role of partial labels in reducing it during optimization.
+In this paper, we introduce PDO, a label-free prompt optimization method by framing the problem as a dueling bandit guided by LLM preference feedback.
+By combining Double Thompson Sampling (D-TS) with top-performer-guided mutation, PDO adaptively searches for informative prompt comparisons to identify high-performing prompts.
+Experiments on BBH and MS-MARCO datasets show that PDO consistently achieves competitive performance against baseline methods across tasks.
+We analyze judge noise and potential circularity, and demonstrate that PDO’s gains persist under alternative judge families.
+More broadly, our results suggest that LLM pairwise preference feedback can serve as a practical supervision signal for prompt optimization when labeled data are unavailable.
+Beyond the single-turn settings considered here, PDO provides a flexible foundation for extending label-free prompt optimization to more complex scenarios, such as multi-turn interactions and prompt sets for agentic systems.